Sunnyvale, CA - Wednesday, November 6th, 2019

 “Robocalls are an annoyance to everyone, but – as our survey shows – the cost is especially high for small businesses that rely on the phone to maintain relationships and bring in new customers,” said Ken Narita, director of business marketing at Ooma.
 “We’re working hard to make Ooma Office a powerful ally for small businesses in reclaiming the lost time wasted on robocalls.

 Ooma (NYSE: OOMA) creates powerful connected experiences for businesses and consumers, delivered from its smart cloud-based SaaS platform.
-For businesses of all sizes, Ooma provides advanced voice and collaboration features that are flexible and scalable.
+For businesses of all sizes, Ooma provides advanced voice and collaboration features including messaging, intelligent virtual attendants, and video conferencing to help them run more efficiently.
 For consumers, Ooma’s residential phone service provides PureVoice HD voice quality, advanced functionality and integration with mobile devices.
-Ooma’s innovative smart security solution delivers a range of wireless security sensors that make it easy for anyone to protect their home or business.
-Learn more at www.ooma.com.
+Learn more at www.ooma.com or www.ooma.ca in Canada.